scbedd/check-actions/writeup.md

 # Copilot PRs either automatically run mcp - pullrequest - live OR leaves a comment for the same

+This repo is investigating possible solutions to [this issue](https://github.com/microsoft/mcp/issues/697)

 ## Giving copilot `write` access to the repo

 This is just a terrible plan.
 I don't think there is a good solution here.
 Maybe we add copilot to the list of contributors?